Brazilian jiu-jitsu: Origins

 The first public demonstration of jiu-jitsu in Brazil took place in 1906 in the city of Manaus, the capital of Amazonas.
 In November of that year, the ship Jerome docked in Manaus, carrying two Japanese martial artists who were touring the Americas to showcase their fighting style: jiu-jitsu master Akishima Sadashi and his assistant Suiotos Ki.

 After settling in the city, the two men published a challenge in the local newspapers, inviting anyone willing to face them in public matches.
 An improvised arena was set up at the "Coliseu Metálico Brasileiro" circus in Praça da Saudade, where on November 18, Master Akishima and his disciple Suiotos fought over a dozen local challengers—defeating all of them in less than five minutes each, in front of a large crowd.
 This marked the first official jiu-jitsu matches on Brazilian soil.

-After several months of exhibitions at the circus, Akishima and Suiotos left Amazonas and sailed to Liverpool, England, aboard the ship Antony.
+After several years of exhibitions at the circus, Akishima and Suiotos left Amazonas and sailed to Liverpool, England, aboard the ship Antony.

 In 1908, the Brazilian Navy ship Benjamin Constant rescued a group of castaways on a Pacific island, among them a Japanese jiu-jitsu instructor Sada Miyako.
 He and his disciple Kakiara were allowed to stay aboard and continue the journey to Brazil.
 During the voyage, the two Japanese men taught jiu-jitsu techniques to the sailors.

+Panel by Alfredo Storni featuring capoeirista Ciríaco defeating jiu-jitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.

 Upon arriving in Rio de Janeiro aboard the Benjamin Constant, Miyako was hired by the Navy to train officers at Fortaleza de Villegagnon, later extending his teachings to Army personnel.
-He remained in Brazil for some time, giving private lessons, performing demonstrations, and engaging in public fights—most notably his 1909 match against capoeirista Ciríaco da Silva, which became legendary.
+He remained in Brazil for some time, giving private lessons, performing demonstrations, and engaging in public fights—most notably his 1909 match against capoeirista Francisco da Silva Ciríaco, which became legendary.

 Mitsuyo Maeda, a distinguished judo black belt from the Kodokan, trained under Tomita Tsunejirō—the first student of judo's founder, Kano Jigoro—and embarked on a global mission to showcase and spread judo.
 Departing Japan in 1904, Maeda traveled to various countries, demonstrating his skills and taking on challengers like wrestlers, boxers, savate fighters, and other martial artists.
 His journey led him to Brazil, where he arrived by November 14, 1914 (some sources record his arrival as early as September 1914).